fennadew/wafs/README.md

 ### 3. Javascript

 JavaScript should be enabled, because the whole site is based on an API.
 Turning off JavaScript wouldn't give any content unless the page is already loaded.
+I tested this with the [Google Chrome Web Developer extension](http://chrispederick.com/work/web-developer/).
 You can still see all the pages.
 The solution could be to build the webapp in node.js.
 Call the API server side, handle and show the response through template engines.
 Then, the webapp should work without JavaScript.

 ![Webapp without JavaScript](https://github.com/fennadew/wafs/blob/browser_technologies/app/static/images/javascript.png "Webapp without JavaScript")